nancy0361/CS516_DataPipeline/README.md

 This dataPipeline is a course work project for CS516 course at Duke University.

 ## Dataset
-The example dataset is Yelp Dataset from https://www.yelp.com/dataset/challenge
+The example dataset is the Yelp Dataset from https://www.yelp.com/dataset/challenge

 ## Environment Set Up